 The Society has published continuously since 1890, when the first issue of GSA Bulletin appeared.
 GSA Bulletin presently includes about 15 papers bimonthly in the classical, research-paper style.
 In 1973, the monthly journal Geology was introduced in response to the need for rapid publication of short, topical scientific articles.
 Today it features about 22 brief papers each month, and has become one of the most popular journals in the earth sciences.
 GSA Bulletin, Geology, Geosphere, and the Society's newest journal, Lithosphere, are also available online and on GSA Journals on Compact Disc through the GSA bookstore.

 The Society has seven regional Sections throughout the world.
 The new International Section plus six in North America: Cordilleran, Rocky Mountain, North-Central, South-Central, Northeastern, and Southeastern.
 Sections have their own management boards and conduct their own yearly meetings.
 GSA members may affiliate with one GSA Section for free, and may join additional Sections for US$2.

 Eighteen specialty Divisions, which any GSA member may join, generally meet at the GSA Annual Meeting.
 Most Divisions have their own newsletters, which are published at various times throughout the year.

 A number of Associated Societies often meet in conjunction with the GSA Annual Meeting and assist in developing the scientific program, thus ensuring a broad range of topics.

 In 1980, the Geological Society of America Foundation was established to receive and administer contributions in support of GSA's mission.
-As an independent, tax-exempt organization, the Foundation accepts gifts by check or credit card, wire transfers, stock, and by trusts or bequests to the Society's programs.
-Since its inception, the Foundation funded a portion of the historic Decade of North American Geology project, several education and outreach programs, and recently completed a $10 million capital campaign.
+As an independent, tax-exempt organization, the Foundation accepts gifts by check or credit card, wire transfers, stock, and by trusts or bequests in support of the Society's programs.
 The Foundation also contributes to the GSA research grants program, and supplies matching student travel grants for each of GSA's Sections.

 A recent evolution at the Society has resulted in an energized collaboration, Education & Outreach, that links established GSA education and outreach programs, teaching awards, professional development, student development, research grants.